-Class of 2014 Graduation Requirements Checklist
+Class of 2015 Graduation Requirements Checklist

-Student Name: ,
+Student Name:

-This graduation checklist is for students in the class of 2014 (students who entered 9th grade in the 2010-11 school year).
-To earn a diploma, students must pass one state exam in Reading, Writing and Math (please see page 3, "Class of 2014 State Testing Requirements").
+This graduation checklist is for students in the class of 2015 (students who entered 9th grade in the 2011-12 school year).
+To earn a diploma, students must pass one state exam in Reading, Writing and Biology, and two exams in Math (please see page 3, "Class of 2015 State Testing Requirements").
 Additional requirements are listed below.
 The "High School Credits" section is dependent on local requirements.